 Family Vagabonding: Field trips around the corner and around the globe.
 Getting to know our planet and the people with whom we share it.

-The first inklings of our family’s open-ended roadschool adventure came during our graduation trek through Europe, summer 2008, before sending our older son off to college.
+The first inklings of our family’s open-ended roadschool adventure came during our graduation trek through Europe, summer 2008, before sending my older son off to college.
 It was one of those travel highs that stays with you long after the bags are unpacked and the bills paid.
 It persisted, hanging around through the next school year, lackluster academics, and a sense that surely we could do better.
 Summer 2009, we took the leap, bid farewell to the kids’ private school and set off to Australia, officially launching our ditch-school-and-travel roadschool adventure.

 Not a take-a-year-off-and-see-the-world trip, we decided to try something different.
 Shift our lifestyle, spending large chunks of the year on the road, coming home from time to time (often for sports seasons or other obligations), then heading back out again.
 Our goal is to forge a new “normal,” where travel is an integral element of our life, not something we do to “get away” from it all, and education is something that happens everyday, everywhere, not just in a classroom.

 It’s from our very special little beach town that we launched our Family Vagabonding adventures, our family’s journey of discovery, education, adventure, and yes, family bonding.

 In the early days, we chose to celebrate this quest for discovery by each selecting a pseudonym, based on the spirited adventurers — both real and fictional — whose stories captivated us.
 With this most recent redesign and relaunch of the site, we’ve decided it’s time to come out, retire the pseudonyms, and simply hang on to their spirits.

 Here’s a bit about us, both by pseudonym and in real life.